devhawala/dwarf/readme.md

   the guest OS once it was booted: to restart the OS, the Dwarf program must be stopped and started again

-- no network access is available: it is simply not implemented yet, the current network device simply simulates packet sending to satisfy the basic needs of Pilot (send broadcasts querying for time and clearinghouse servers).
-  But even if a functional network interface was present, it would not be useful unless there is a server present on the network, providing minimal XNS services like the Clearinghouse (for the necessary naming service).

 - furthermore other non-vital devices are missing, having only rudimentary agent implementations (stream, tty, serial and parallel ports).